Best daily deals

 Shot of the Sony WH-CH710N on a wooden balance board and green jacket

-Still, if you only want to spend about $150 or less then the Sony WH-CH710N will definitely get the job done.
+Still, if you only want to spend about $150 or less, then the Sony WH-CH710N will do the job.
 It has decent noise canceling, comfortable padding, and a solid battery life.
-While it isn’t a must-buy by any means, it’s a serious contender for anyone not looking to spend too much.
+While it isn’t a must-buy, it’s a serious contender for anyone not looking to spend too much.

 Sony WH-CH710N